John George Children: Personal life and early career

 John George was born on 18 May 1777 at Ferox Hall, Tonbridge, Kent.
-His father, George Children FRS (1742–1818), a banker, belonged to a family that lived at the home, near Nether Street in Hildenborough; his mother, Susanna, who was the daughter of Rev. Thomas Marshall Jordan of West Farleigh, died six days after he was born.
+His father, George Children (1742–1818), a banker, belonged to a family of the landed gentry that lived at the house named Childrens, near Nether Street in Hildenborough; his mother, Susanna, who was the daughter of Rev. Thomas Marshall Jordan of West Farleigh, died six days after he was born.

 Children studied at Tonbridge School, Eton College and later at Queens' College, Cambridge.
 In 1798, he married Hester Anna Holwell, granddaughter of John Zephaniah Holwell.
 After her unexpected passing, in 1800, he began to travel with more regularity.
 He also established a chemical laboratory at Ferox Hall.
 He went on to marry another woman, Caroline Wise (daughter of George Furlong Wise of Woolston), in 1809; she also died the following year.
 In 1812 the collapse of the Tonbridge Bank led to financial problems.
 In 1816 his father was declared bankrupt.
 It was then that he found work as a librarian.
 In 1819, he married Eliza Towers, the two remaining together until her death, twenty years later, in 1839.

-Children served briefly in the West Kent militia but resigned in 1805 due to poor health.
+Children served briefly in the West Kent Militia but resigned in 1805 due to poor health.
 In 1808 he travelled to the battlefield of Vimiero in Portugal.
 In 1815, Children travelled to the battlefield at Waterloo along with his daughter Anna and a cousin Lieutenant George Whitehead.
 There he noticed that the Waterloo Elm, a tree under which the Duke of Wellington had made his headquarters, was being stripped bare by souvenir-hunters.
 Anna drew a picture of the tree.
 He purchased the tree with the intent that it should be converted into furniture and gifted to the Prince Regent.
 Once purchased, he had the tree made into pieces of furniture by Thomas Chippendale at Apsley House and Belvoir Castle.
 An armchair was sent to Carlton House on 24 February 1821 which is now in the Royal Collection.
 A Latin inscription on the chair was based on a suggestion from the Marquess of Wellesley.